-The first funding cycle of the UC DCC seed grant program will provide one year of support beginning late Fall, 2017.
+The second funding cycle of the UC DCC seed grant program will provide one year of support beginning late Fall, 2018.
 Funding must be spent within 1 year.
 Grants will only be renewed in exceptional circumstances.
 Awardees will be invited to present at the annual UC DDC Symposium.

 Deadlines to apply for 2018 seed funding: 5 p.m.
 PST, May 18, 2018.